shetharp/gatsby-theme-polaroid/demo/README.md

 3. Modify the [theme options](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-minimal-blog) and site metadata in your `gatsby-config.js` file.

 4. Create `.mdx` files for your site's pages or posts.
+By default this should be in your site's `content/posts` and `content/pages` directories.
+You should create these directories if they don't already exist.

 5. Shadow, override, and customize the theme to fit your needs.

----
+See the list of features below for more info.

 # Start with the Polaroid Workspace

-To start developing your own theme using this repo as a starting point:
+1. start developing your own theme using this repo as a starting point:

 ```shell
 gatsby new gatsby-theme-custom https://github.com/shetharp/gatsby-theme-polaroid